simoneMaggi/e-commerce/website/content/english/products/_index.md

 ---
-title: "All latest Smart Watch" description : "this is a meta description"
+title: "The best t-shirt for tell everyone how much you like being drunk" description : "t-shirt beautifull"
 draft: false
 ---